shinobi5/skeletor/README.md

 git clone git@github.com:shinobi5/skeletor.git <project-name>
 ```

-CD into project and run the setup script to remove git files, install modules and start the project in the browser
+cd into project and run the setup script to remove git files, install modules and start the project

 ```
 bin/setup